canghel/placenta/docs/README.md

 *	The project was part of the [MBI Women Advancing Mathematical Biology: Understanding Complex Biological Systems with Mathematics 2017 Workshop](https://mbi.osu.edu/event/?id=1067 ).
 The Mathematical Biosciences Institute sponsored the workshop, with support from Association for Women in Mathematics, The Society for Mathematical Biology, and Microsoft Research.

-*   Over the course of the project, we received biology expertise and support from Dr. Carolyn Salafia, Ruchit Shah, Dr. George Merz, and Dr. Richard K. Miller.
+*   Over the course of the project, we received biology expertise and support from Dr. Carolyn Salafia, Ruchit Shah, Terri Girardi, Dr. George Merz, and Dr. Richard K. Miller.

 *	The authors wish to thank the following people who contributed to the collection of the placentas in the National Children's Study Placenta Consortium: CJ Stodgell, L Salamone, LI Ruffolo, A Penmetsa, P Weidenborner (University of Rochester), J Culhane, S Wadlinger, M Pacholski,  MA Kent, L Green (University of Pennsylvania),  R Wapner, C Torres, J Perou (Columbia University), P Landrigan,  J Chen,  L Lambertini,  L Littman,  P Sheffield, A Golden, J Gilbert, C Lendor, S Allen, K Mantilla, Y Ma (Ichan School of Medicine),  S Leuthner, S Szabo (Medical College of Wisconsin), JL Dalton, D  Misra (Placenta Analytics), N Thiex, K Gutzman, A Martin, B Specker (South Dakota University),  J Swanson, C Holliday,  J Butler (University of California at Irvine),  A LI, RMAP S Dassanayake, J Nanes, Y Xia (University of Illinois at Chicago),  JC Murray,  TD Busch, J Rigdon (University of Iowa), Kjersti Aagaard, A Harris (Baylor College of Medicine), TH Darrah, E Campbell (Boston University), N Dole, J Thorp,  B Eucker, C Bell (University of North Carolina at Chapel Hill), EB Clark, MW Varner, E Taggart, J Billy, S Stradling, J Leavitt, W Bell, S Waterfall (University of Utah), B O'Brien, M Layton, D Todd, K Wilson, MS Durkin,  M-N Sandoval (Westat, Inc).

+*	CVA would like to thank Nelson Johansen for help in the GPU and Torch setup, and for very discussions on cGANs.
+Gerald Quon also allowed some work time in October to December 2017 to be devoted to this project.

 *	Most importantly, we thank the participants who donated their placentas.